rerun-io/rerun/README.md

 maturin build -m ./crates/re_sdk_python/Cargo.toml --release
 ```

-Now you can install `rerun` in any Python3 environment using:
+Now you can install `rerun_sdk` in any Python3 environment using:

 ```
 pip3 install PATH_TO_RERUN_REPOSITORY/target/wheels/*.whl